-Graduation Requirements: Graduation with Honors in Creative Writing requires a minimum GPA of at least 6.5 in the last year of study and a minimum average of 7.0 in all Creative Writing courses (including DRAMA 360 or 460, if taken).
-Graduation with First Class Honors requires an average of at least 8.0 in all senior-level Creative Writing courses, (including DRAMA 360 or 460 if taken) and an overall average of at least 7.5 on the last ★30.
+Graduation Requirements: Graduation with Honors in Creative Writing requires a minimum GPA of at least 6.5 in the last year of study and a minimum average of 7.0 in the major (including DRAMA 360 or 460, if taken).
+Graduation with First Class Honors requires an average of at least 8.0 in all senior-level Creative Writing courses, and an overall average of at least 7.5 on the last \star 30.